 California’s population now exceeds 38 million, so land is becoming scarce.
 Typical “New” California suburbs are populated by mostly young or large extended families.
-The huge new houses occupy small plots of land, but inside have up to five bedrooms and bathrooms.
+The huge new houses occupy small plots of land, but inside have up to five bedrooms and five bathrooms.

 Dublin Land Development 2012-2013

 Copyright © 2013 M. Hutchison